naturalcandy/blogng/content/Blog/fifth_post/index.md

 Striking the right balance is crucial because, in a system with many cores, tasks can compete for resources, causing bottlenecks and diminishing the benefits of parallelism.

-### A hybrid approach?
-Creating a parallel and sequential algorithm
+### A Hybrid Approach?
+Creating a Parallel And Sequential Algorithm

 Defining an optimal granularity threshold allows for a balanced interplay between parallel and sequential processing.
 For larger problem sizes that can benefit from parallelism, the algorithm employs multiple cores, thereby minimizing overhead and enhancing data locality.
 As the recursion deepens and sub-problems become smaller, we can switch to a sequential algorithim.
 This transition ensures better load balancing and adaptability, particularly when the overhead of parallelism would outweigh its benefits.
 This hybrid strategy aims to optimize both parallel and sequential processing capabilities, minimizing overhead and maximizing efficiency.